Best Events around Mt Fuji in 2021

-Mount Fuji Events 2020: Lake Kawaguchiko, Fuji Five Lakes and more
+Mount Fuji Events: Lake Kawaguchiko, Fuji Five Lakes and more

 Besides regular attractions, there are also various seasonal events held around Mt Fuji area which attract even larger number of visitors during the period.
 Colourful flower fields, spectacular fireworks, etc, the stunning seasonal scenery can be enjoyed with the glorious view of Mt Fuji only for limited periods of the year.

-Some of festivals and events around Mt Fuji in 2020 are cancelled or postponed.
-Please check the latest updates on official websites before planning a visit.
+Some of festivals and events around Mt Fuji may be cancelled or postponed due to COVID-19.
+Please check the latest information on official websites before planning a visit.

 -Yamanakako Art Illumination “FANTASEUM”

 Hana no Miyako Park is a popular flower park in Lake Yamanakako where various kinds of seasonal flowers can be enjoyed through the year with the glorious view of Mt Fuji.
 As the season for the flowers ends during winter, the illumination event takes place at the park from late November to early January.

 Yamanakako Art Illumination “FANTASEUM” (山中湖アートイルミネーション 「FANTASEUM」) features colourful winter illuminations collaborating with the magnificent view of Mt Fuji and the starry winter sky.
 The special fireworks are also launched on weekends and Christmas and New Year Holiday seasons.

 Date: 21 November 2020 to 3 January 2021

 Venue: Hana no Miyako Park at Lake Yamanakako